 Why Does My Baby Fall Asleep While Nursing?

-If things are going way too slowly, it’s easy for your baby to lose interest, become bored and fall asleep as a result.
+If things are going way too slowly, it’s easy for your baby to lose interest and fall asleep as a result.

-Make sure they’re latching on properly while feeding.
-If they’re finding it difficult to latch on properly, the flow of incoming milk could be very slow to the extent that baby loses interest and falls asleep.
+Make sure they’re latching properly while feeding.
+If they’re finding it difficult to latch on properly, the flow of incoming milk could be very slow.

 Your baby’s excessive sleepiness may also be a result of medication you’re taking at the time.
 Talk to your doctor about this if they have you taking any sort of medication for whatever condition you’re treating.